 Winning Cultures Begin with You

-Angela Donnelly, the founder of consultancy Corethentic, shares her thoughts on leadership and how it plays a pivotal role in establishing and fostering culture.
+Angela Donnelly, the founder of consultancy Corethentic, shares her thoughts on leadership and its pivotal role in establishing and fostering culture.
 “It’s really about the why of the organization and getting employees to understand and buy into that.
 When leaders can do that, they can unlock meaning and purpose for their employees and the work they do.”

 Best advice: Leaders should be the talent magnet of the business.
 Traditionally, leaders see employees as a means to get the job done.
 But leaders need to see the job as an opportunity to develop exceptional talent.
 That shift in mindset, from getting something from their employees to giving something, creates great leadership.